TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Background and Problem Setup

-We test this hypothesis by augmenting rollout generation via lightweight tree search guided by task feedback or proxy scores.
-This repurposes test-time search ideas for train-time data collection, analogous in spirit to recent process-reward-guided tree search methods for collecting higher-quality reasoning traces \cite{yao2023tot,zhang2024rest_mcts}.
+We test this hypothesis by augmenting rollout generation via lightweight tree search guided by available step-level rewards or state-based feedback.
+These signals are used only for rollout construction, whereas policy optimization remains based on the original task reward.
+This repurposes test-time search for train-time data collection, analogous to recent process-reward-guided tree search methods for collecting higher-quality reasoning traces \citep{yao2023tot,zhang2024rest_mcts}.